Featured Resource

 At its heart, web accessibility means that anyone with disabilities should be able to perceive, comprehend, navigate, and interact with your website.
 This includes students, parents, staff, and community members at large.
 Web accessibility is vital because it provides equal access and opportunity for everyone in your school community to participate fully in the educational experience.

 By identifying and removing communication barriers on your website, you can maximize content delivery and interaction with all your website visitors.
-This inclusive approach helps fulfill your school’s mission and ensures that no one is left behind in the digital age.

 In the following sections, we’ll delve deeper into the specific types of disabilities you need to consider, the legal framework surrounding web accessibility, and practical steps you can take to make your school’s website truly accessible to all.